A Business Owner's Guide to the Different Types of Business Loans

 Lenders send the borrower funds in exchange for a percentage of that borrower’s regular credit or debit card sales.
 The lender may request a short-term repayment schedule or charge a fee for their services.

-merchant cash advance isn’t the same thing as a loan.
+A merchant cash advance isn’t the same thing as a loan.
 Company owners don’t pay monthly fees nor have repayment schedules.
 A merchant cash advance lender usually receives around five to 15 percent from every sale until the cash advance amount is paid off.

 Crowdfunding